ryanjchrist/ryanjchrist.github.io/about.markdown

 ---

-I am a third-year undergraduate student at Duke University, double majoring in Mechanical Engineering and Computer Science.

-Originally from Rochester, NY, I credit my passion for engineering to the development of effective communication and technical problem-solving skills.
-I address the problems of today by both creating tangible solutions for people and translating large, seemingly intangible challenges into technical requirements.
+I’m Ryan Christ, a senior at Duke University double majoring in Mechanical Engineering and Computer Science.
+Originally from Rochester, NY, I first discovered my passion for engineering while spending time in my dad’s shop, where I learned to translate ideas into tangible creations.
+That early foundation has shaped the way I approach problems today, by breaking down complex, intangible challenges into clear technical requirements and building solutions that make a real impact.

-I am passionate about computer automation, additive manufacturing, and control systems.
-This combination enables me to bring my abstract ideas to life.
-Moving forward, I am looking for new opportunities to apply my innovative mindset, design, and manufacturing skills to bridge the gap between theoretical knowledge and practical applications.

-In my free time, you’ll find me flying drones, printing on my Prusa MK3S+, or running.
-Take a look at my projects, and feel free to reach out if you'd like to know more!

-## My skills
+Academically, I am happiest at the intersection of mechanics and software.
+I especially enjoy interdisciplinary projects that draw on both of my skill sets, and I’ve recently become interested with practical applications of machine learning in mechanical engineering contexts.

+Outside the classroom, I’m an avid drone pilot, runner, and rock climber.
+I also love reading sci-fi and fantasy (currently I'm reading the Red Rising series) and playing soccer with friends.
+In my academics, hobbies, or athletics, I am always drawn to challenges that push me to think creatively and learn continuously.

+### Technical Skills

 {% include technicalskills.md %}